Medium Difficult Bible Quiz about Bible Characters.

 b.
 Peter and Jesus.

-Jesus was on shore and decided to go out to the boat where the disciples were by walking on the water.
+Jesus was on shore and decided to go out to the boat where the disciples were.

 While walking out to the boat, Jesus asked Peter to get out and walk toward him.